-“Why is my ʻukulele buzzing?!”
+“Why is my ʻukulele buzzing?!” or “Why does my uke buzz?!”

-This is a question we’ve all asked ourselves when playing.
+These are questions we’ve all asked ourselves when playing.
 Usually it’s a fault in technique.
 But occasionally it is a problem with how your ʻukulele is set up that creates the buzz.

 Use Better Technique to Avoid ʻUkulele Buzzing